-Any seasoned vaper will have no doubt experienced the dreaded burning taste when vaping, more commonly known as a ‘dry hit or ‘dry burning’.
-This happens when your coil has burnt out, and to prevent this from happening you need to understand the scenarios that can lead to a coil burning out quickly.
+Like clockwork, one leads to the other.
+Any seasoned vaper will have no doubt experienced the dreaded burning taste when vaping, more commonly known as a ‘dry hit' or ‘dry burning’.
+This happens when your coil has burnt out and to prevent this from happening, you need to understand the scenarios that can lead to a coil burning out quickly.

-Every time you press the fire button on your device, this sends a current to the coil to heat it up, the coil which is directly attached to the wick then allows the juice to react to the heat and turn it into the vapour which you’re used to.
-A burnt wick is typically caused by the wick not having enough e-liquid soaked into it when the coil heats it up, and that horrible burnt taste is the cotton burning.
+Every time you press the fire button on your device, this sends a current to the coil to heat it, the coil which is directly attached to the wick then allows the e-liquid to react to the heat and turn it into the vapour which you’re used to.
+A burnt wick is typically caused by not having enough e-liquid soaked into the cotton when the coil heats it, leaving a horrible burnt taste.

 Not Priming Your Coils

 First on the list is a quick and important routine that goes a long way to keep your vape smooth, enjoyable and flavoursome.
 Vapers often find their coil begins to burn and lose its taste if repeatedly used for weeks on end without swapping for a new one.
 This is just one mistake.
 However, another common error when replacing a coil is not priming it with e-liquid before hitting that fire button.

 To rectify this, when replacing your coil, add a couple of drops of e-liquid directly onto the cotton before filling your tank and putting your device back together.
 This will give your wick a head start in soaking up some e-liquid so you can use the device more quickly after replacing the coil.
 Even after priming, when filling the tank, it’s always a good idea to leave your device for a good 5-10 minutes before using it.
 This will ensure that your wick is completely saturated with e-liquid, and therefore eliminating the risk of a burnt coil on your very first hit.